-Sudarsan Raghavan, the Washington Post’s Cairo bureau chief, has reported from more than 60 countries, and has been variously based in Nairobi (twice), Baghdad, Kabul, Johannesburg and Madrid.
-Sudarsan has extensively covered the wars in Iraq and Afghanistan, radical Islamist movements and global terrorism.
-He has also covered the Israeli-Palestinian conflict, the 2011 Arab revolutions, and 17 African wars.
-He joined the Post in 2005 after working mostly in Africa for Knight Ridder, The Philadelphia Inquirer and Newsweek.
-Sudarsan’s professional honors include a George Polk Award, three Overseas Press Club Awards, the Asia Society's Osborn Elliott Prize and the Livingston Award for international reporting.
+Sudarsan Raghavan, The Washington Post’s Cairo bureau chief, has reported from more than 60 countries, and has been based in Nairobi, Baghdad, Kabul, Johannesburg and Madrid.
+Raghavan has extensively covered the wars in Iraq and Afghanistan, radical Islamist movements and global terrorism.
+He has also covered the Israeli-Palestinian conflict, the 2011 Arab revolutions and 17 African wars.
+He joined The Post in 2005 after working mostly in Africa for Knight Ridder, the Philadelphia Inquirer and Newsweek.
+His professional honors include a George Polk Award, three Overseas Press Club Awards, the Asia Society's Osborn Elliott Prize and the Livingston Award for International Reporting.